 Advertising - The Organization's policy is to expense advertising costs as they are incurred.
-Advertising expense for the years ended December 31, 2014 and 2013 were approximately \$388,000 and \$285,000, respectively.
+Advertising expense for the years ended December 31, 2015 and 2014 were approximately \$355,000 and \$388,000, respectively.
+The advertising expense is included in advertising and marketing expenses within the consolidated statement of functional expenses.

-Income Taxes - Goodwill of Silicon Valley, Inc. and GoodEx Services Inc. are exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and state income taxes under Section 23701(d) of the California Revenue Taxation Code.
+Income Taxes - Goodwill of Silicon Valley and GoodEx Services Inc. are exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and state income taxes under Section 23701(d) of the California Revenue Taxation Code.
 Accordingly, no provision for income taxes has been made in the accompanying statements.
 In addition, the Organization qualifies for the charitable contribution deduction under Section 170(b)(1)(A) of the Internal Revenue Code and has been classified as an organization that is not a private foundation under Section 509(a)(1) of the Internal Revenue Code.

 The Organization accounts for the requirements associated with uncertainty in income taxes using the provisions of FASB ASC 740-10-25 Recognition of Income Taxes.
 Accordingly, an entity shall initially recognize the financial statement effects of a tax position when it is more-likely-than not, based on the technical merits, that the position will be sustained upon examination.
 It also provides guidance for derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-As of December 31, 2014, the Organization has no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
+As of December 31, 2015, the Organization has no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.

-The Club files income tax returns in the U.S. federal jurisdiction and the state of California.
-The Organization's federal income tax returns for the tax years 2011 and forward remain subject to examination by the Internal Revenue Service.
-The Organization's California income tax returns or the tax years 2010 and forward remain subject to examination by the Franchise Tax Board.
+The Organization files income tax returns in the U.S. federal jurisdiction and the state of California.
+The Organization's federal income tax returns for the tax years 2012 and forward remain subject to examination by the Internal Revenue Service.
+The Organization's California income tax returns or the tax years 2011 and forward remain subject to examination by the Franchise Tax Board.

 Concentrations of Credit Risk - Financial instruments that potentially subject the Organization to credit risk consist primarily of cash and cash equivalents and investments.
 The Organization maintains a majority of its cash in a business checking account and in bank deposit accounts that, at times, may exceed the federally insured limit of \$250,000.
 The Organization has not experienced any losses in such accounts.
 Risk associated with cash is mitigated by maintaining deposits at credit worthy financial institutions.
-As of December 31, 2014 and 2013, the Organization had approximately \$1,144,000 and \$2,940,000, respectively, in deposits in excess of the federally insured limit.
+As of December 31, 2015 and 2014, the Organization had approximately \$517,000 and \$1,144,000, respectively, in deposits in excess of the federally insured limit.